psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 Slowly he took the money, turned it over, and put it in his pocket.

-"I am going, Andrew Blair," he said quietly, " I am going now.
+"I am going, Andrew Blair," he said quietly, "I am going now.
 I will not say to him that is there in the silence, *A chuid do Pharas da!* — nor will I say to you, *Gu;n gleidheadh Dia thu,* — nor will I say to this dwelling that is the home of thee and thine, *Gu'n beannaicheadh Dia an tigh! "* `[(1) A chuid do Pharas da!
 "His share of heaven be his."
 (2) Gu'n gleidheadh Dia thu, "May God preserve you."
 (3) Gu'n beannaicheadh Dia an tigh!
 "God's blessing on this house."]`

 Here there was a pause.
 All listened.
 Andrew Blair shifted uneasily, the furtive eyes of him going this way and that, like a ferret in the grass.

 "But, Andrew Blair, I will say this: when you fare abroad, *Droch caoidh ort!* and when you go upon the water, *Gaoth gun direadh ort!* Ay, ay, Anndra-mhic-Adam, *Dia ad aghaidh 's ad aodann . . . agus has dunach ort!
 Dhonas 's dholas ort, agus leat-sa! "* `[(1) Droch caoidh ort!
 "May a fatal accident happen to you" (lit. "bad moan on you").
-(2) Gaoth gun direadh ort! " May you drift to your drowning " (lit. "wind without direction on you").
+(2) Gaoth gun direadh ort!
+"May you drift to your drowning" (lit. "wind without direction on you").
 (3) Dia ad aghaidh, etc., "God against thee and in thy face . . . and may a death of woe be yours. . . .
 Evil and sorrow to thee and thine! "]`

 The bitterness of these words was like snow in June upon all there.
 They stood amazed.
 None spoke.
 No one moved.